gs1/gs1-syntax-engine/DEVELOPERS.md

 This provides a human-readable format that is type-checked by the compiler and has no runtime overhead.

+### Unknown AI Vivification

+When `permitUnknownAIs` is enabled, `gs1_lookupAIentry` returns pseudo `aiEntry` structs for AIs not present in the AI table rather than returning `NULL`.
+The pseudo-entries are selected based on the AI length and value length implied by the AI's prefix (e.g. `unknownAI4fixed6` for a 4-digit AI whose prefix implies a 6-digit fixed-length value).
+These static entries have empty attribute strings, so they pass through processing without triggering linting or DL attribute checks, but they still participate in mutual exclusivity validation via the `ex=` mechanism.

 ### Error Message Translations

 Translations use conditional include files selected at compile time: